benjamin-recht/mnist_1_pt_2/README.md

 # mnist_1_pt_2

-I'm not sure why anyone cares, but here's some code to get 1.18% accuracy on MNIST using only least squares and numpy calls.
+I'm not sure why anyone cares, but here's some code to get 1.18% error on MNIST using only least squares and numpy calls.

 You can get the MNIST data set [here](https://s3.amazonaws.com/img-datasets/mnist.npz).